Missing Titanic submersible: What to know about the five passengers

 (NEW YORK) -- Hamish Harding, one of the five people aboard a submersible missing near the Titanic wreck, is no stranger to exploration.

-Harding circumnavigated the Earth in 2019, he said on Facebook.
+Harding circumnavigated the Earth in 2019.
 He made a dive in 2021 to the deepest point on earth, Challenger Deep, in the Mariana Trench.
-And he traveled into space last year aboard Blue Origin’s New Shepard.
+And he traveled into space last year aboard Blue Origin's New Shepard.

-Now he's one of five passengers aboard the missing OceanGate Inc. tourist submersible, for which the U.S. Coast Guard and others have launched a round-the-clock search.
+The U.S. Coast Guard on Sunday launched an urgent search for the OceanGate Inc. tourist submersible carrying Harding and four other passengers.

 "Our entire focus is on the wellbeing of the crew and every step possible is being taken to bring the five crew members back safely," OceanGate said as part of an emailed statement.